William Taubman: Personal life

 Taubman is the son of Nora Stern, a teacher, and Howard Taubman, who was chief music critic and then chief theater critic for The New York Times in the 1950s and 60s.
+He is a graduate of the Bronx High School of Science and received a B.A. from Harvard University in 1962, an M.A. from Columbia University in 1965, a Certificate of the Russian Institute in 1965, and a Ph.D. from Columbia University in 1969.

 William Taubman is the brother of diplomatic journalist Philip Taubman.

 His wife, Jane A. Taubman, was a professor of Russian, Emerita, at Amherst College.